jc-aguilera/carlosom/docs/scenarios/wild-things.md

 Enter Oscar, the zombie elephant.
 Try to get behind him as soon as possible, so he goes into the east concourse.
 His attacks do a huge amount of damage, particularly the stampede attack.

 *If Alyssa is on the team*, she should give the bolt cutter to another member, if she is currently holding it.
 Then she should proceed to unlock the area's three locked doors.
-If she is not on the team, shoulder tackle the two locked doors in the area.
+If Alyssa is not on the team, shoulder tackle the two locked doors in the area.
 If you need some firepower, go to the east concourse and push the green cart to get some ammo.
 Mark can push the cart by himself; otherwise, two people are needed.

 Now proceed to the service road.
 As soon as you enter, a lioness will jump from the bushes.
 Avoid it as best as possible, then follow the path to a ladder and a locked door.
 Go down the ladder, then up the boxes towards the small passageway.
 There's a herb close to the truck if you need it, but be careful not to open the truck's doors, or you will release another lioness.
 There may also be a revolver or a Mr. Raccoon medal on the floor close to the boxes.